-In Pennsylvania, dying without a will can mean your assets will be distributed according to state law, and in a way you may not have wanted.
-And failing to make provisions for your medical care in case you become incapacitated can cause confusion and division among your loved ones.
+In Pennsylvania, passing away without a will can mean your assets will be distributed according to state law.
+Failing to make provisions for your medical care in case you become incapacitated can cause confusion and division among your loved ones.

 That’s where the law firm of Penglase & Benson can help.
 Our attorneys are adept in dealing with a variety of estate planning issues, including:

 We are conveniently located on North Main Street in Doylestown, PA - just a short walk from the Bucks County Courthouse.
 You can find parking in a nearby garage or on the street.
 We are easily accessible by train, bus and via Route 611 or Route 313.
 Contact Penglase & Benson for a consultation today.

 You don’t have to be a millionaire to have an estate.
 Your estate is just the assets you’ll leave behind: the money in the bank, your life insurance policy, whatever real estate you own, and the possessions in your home.

 Your will is a legal document that allows you to control who gets those assets after you die.When you die without a will, a court will distribute your assets according to state law, and in a way that might be contrary to what you would have wanted.

 Like a will, a trust allows you to leave your assets to someone after you die.
 But while a will transfers assets directly to your heirs, trusts have a trustee who controls those assets.